 Decide who can charge and when.

 Do you want charging to be for employees only?
 Would you like to open up charging to the public after hours?
-No matter your priorities, it’s easy to set an access policy that works for you.
+Whatever your priorities, it’s easy to set an access policy that works for you.
 Once you set up your policy, employees can request charging access with a simple connection code.
-Your EV charging program manager can then approve employees to charge.
+Your EV charging programme manager can then approve employees to charge.

 Decide how much it will cost to charge.